 We are always looking for individuals or organisations to get involved in the work we do, and continue to support quality improvement in surgical work.

-We are currently working on PreciSSIon (Preventing Surgical Site Infection across a region) a collaborative project to reduce the incidence of surgical site infection after elective colorectal surgery.
+Since the ELC, we have been working on PreciSSIon (Preventing Surgical Site Infection across a region) a collaborative project to reduce the incidence of surgical site infection after elective colorectal surgery.